-The official environmental review board has approved Gazpromneft Sakhalin’s “Project documentation for the construction of exploration well No. 3-SD at Dolginskoye oil field on the Pechora Sea shelf.”
-The audit confirmed that the documentation fully meets the environmental protection laws and will make it possible to implement the project safely.
+The official environmental review board has approved Gazpromneft Sakhalin’s “Project documentation for the construction of exploration well No.

 In conducting an integrated assessment of the environmental risks of drilling an exploration well at Dolginskoye field, Gazpromneft Sakhalin used Preliminary Hazard Analysis methods which are generally accepted in this area of study.
 The company is taking great care not to disturb the unique natural environment of the Arctic region and to maximally reduce its impact on the environment.